 A competitor's Class points will be used to determine his/her score in the respective Class Championships.
-Competitors with the highest number of Class points will be declared the Class Championships will only be awarded to Classes with an average of six (6) starters or more during the
+Competitors with the highest number of Class points will be declared the Class Champions.

 Class Championships will only be awarded to Classes with an average of six (6) starters or more during the season.